hominid101/enron-fraud/README.md

 ### Inroduction ###

+We want to build a classifier that can identify persons of interest in the Enron scandal [\[enronWiki\]][&enronWiki] from the confidential company data that was made available to public due to Federal investigation.
+All data and code is available for download from the git repository [\[gitRepo\]][&gitRepo].

 A critical part of machine learning is making sense of your analysis process, and communicating it to others.
 The questions below will help us understand your decision-making process and allow us to give